 Little is known about the appearance of the oldest castle site.
-Probably already during the Great Moravian period on the hill, in its highest place a stone two-spatial palace building was erected, surrounded by wood and earth fortifications.
+Probably already during the Great Moravian period on the hill, in its highest place a stone two-spatial palace building was erected with dimensions of 12 x 5 meters, surrounded by wood and earth fortifications.
 On the south-east side a timber corner tower was probably placed on a stone pedestal.
 At the base of the hill after 850, using stones from Roman buildings, a large three-nave basilica with an interior covered with wall polychromes was built.

 In the second half of the 12th century, after reconstruction from the damages caused by the Hungarian invasion, the Magyars erected a romanesque palas on the hill, and on the eastern side, at the foot of the hill, in place of an older basilica from the Great Moravian period, a new romanesque two-tower basilica dedicated to St. Salvator.
 Around 1200 a cylindrical chapel was situated nearby.